mamadmr/XO_game/README.md

 # XO_game
-a simple game with c :)
+a simple game with c

+just run game.c file and enjoy :)